ADD-ONS / MEDICATION

 LMWH bridging

-- bridging anticoagulation refers to the administration of a short-acting anticoagulant (usually LMWH) in these situations:
+- bridging anticoagulation involves the administration of a short-acting anticoagulant (usually LMWH) in the following situations:

 - initiation of anticoagulant therapy